feralhosting/feralhosting.github.io/General/Using your account - common questions/readme.md

 A: If you can provide sufficient evidence to show that you justifiably need this, then you can open a ticket and provide the details of your case there.

-**Q:** What OS is running on my slot / What version of Linux us running on my slot?
+**Q:** What OS is running on my slot / What version of Linux is running on my slot?
 ---

 A: Your slot is running on Debian 7 Stable